Skip to content

 Undertake Earth science fieldwork in the spectacular setting of the Nepal Himalaya, one of the most active mountain ranges in the world.

-Please visit the SIT Study Abroad website for details on the program courses (including syllabi), educational excursions, and housing.
+Please visit the SIT Study Abroad website for details on the program highlights and details of coursework, educational excursions, and housing.

 MONEY MATTERS